Photo from Unsplash

 Morning

-My soul, how much you need this, for your lamp will not long continue to burn without it.
-Your lamp will smoke and smell, if fire is gone and gone it will be if oil is absent.
-You have no oil well springing up in your human nature, and therefore you must go to those who sell and buy for yourself—or like the foolish virgins, you will have to cry, “My lamp is gone out!”
+My soul, how much you need this, for your lamp won’t keep burning without oil.
+Without the Holy Spirit’s grace, your flame will sputter and smoke, and soon it will go out.
+You have no natural source of oil within yourself, so you must go to the One who supplies it, or, like the foolish virgins, you will have to cry, "My lamp has gone out!"

 Evening

-Though we have brought forth some fruit unto Christ, and have a joyful hope that we are “plants of His own right hand planting,” yet there are times when we feel very barren.
-Prayer is lifeless, love is cold, faith is weak—each grace in the garden of our heart languishes and droops.
-We are like flowers in the hot sun, requiring the refreshing shower.
+Though we have borne some fruit for Christ, and have a joyful hope that we are “plants of His own right hand,” there are times when we feel barren.
+Our prayers feel lifeless, our love grows cold, and our faith seems weak.
+Every grace in the garden of our heart droops and withers, like flowers in the scorching sun, crying out for the refreshing rain of God’s grace.

-What is my barrenness?
-It is the platform—for His fruit-creating power.
-What is my desolation?
-It is the black setting—for the sapphire of His everlasting love.
-I will go in poverty, I will go in helplessness, I will go in all my shame and backsliding, I will tell Him that I am still His child, and in confidence in His faithful heart, even I, the barren one, will sing and cry aloud!
+My barrenness is the stage for His fruit-creating power.
+My desolation is the black backdrop for the sapphire of His everlasting love.
+I will come to Him in my poverty and helplessness, in all my shame and failures, and I will remind Him that I am still His child.
+With confidence in His faithful heart, I, the barren one, will sing and rejoice!

-Sing, believer, for it will cheer your own heart, and the hearts of other desolate ones.
-Sing on, for now that you are really ashamed of being barren, you will be fruitful soon; now that God makes you loath to be without fruit—He will soon cover you with clusters.
-The experience of our barrenness is painful but the Lord’s visitations are delightful.
-A sense of our own poverty drives us to Christ, and that is where we need to be—for in Him is our fruit found!
+Sing, believer, for it will lift your own heart and encourage others who feel desolate.
+Sing on, for now that you loathe your barrenness, God will soon cover you with fruit.
+Now that you are ashamed of your lack, He will soon clothe you with abundance.
+The experience of barrenness is painful, but the Lord’s visitations are delightful.
+Our sense of poverty drives us to Christ, and in Him, our fruit is found!